 Your Student Loans It is important to gather all information pertaining to your student loans.
 You should be aware of how much you have borrowed, when your grace period ends, the amount of your payment and when it is due.
 The U.S. Department of Education’s National Student Loan Data System (NSLDS) contains the status of your loans, balance amounts, and the agency that services your student loans, to which you will send payments.

-Federal Direct Stafford loan borrowers have online access to Direct Loan account information 24 hours a day, 7 days a week at Direct Loans.
+Federal Direct Student loan borrowers have online access to Direct Loan account information 24 hours a day, 7 days a week at Direct Loans.

 Perkins Loans information are serviced by ECSI.